 Business Survival versus Business Growth

 “Even if you’re on the right track, you’ll get run over if you just sit there.”

 This famous Will Rogers quote can certainly apply to many aspects of running a business and none more so than the way your business conducts transactions.
 The question small business owners should be asking themselves can no longer be “how much will it cost me to accept credit and debit cards?”
 Rather, it should be, “how can I utilize payment technology to capture new customers, improve relationships, and take my business to the next level?”

 Yes, there are, and always will be, overhead costs to contend with, including merchant discounts, interchange fees, and equipment costs.
 You will still need to shop and compare among banks and merchant services to find the right level of merchant services for your business needs.
 However, there are few aspects of a business that can generate a better long-term return than an investment in payment technology.

-Banks that specialize in small business services usually offer streamlined pricing packages designed for different stages of business with the ability to add services as business growth dictates.
+for different stages of business with the ability to add services as business growth dictates.
 Meeting with a small business specialist to assess your payment needs and plans for growth could be the best investment of your time right now.